-A renewal of vows ceremony is for any married couple or civil partners who want to celebrate their relationship by renewing their vows.
-They’re often done during special anniversaries, but you can arrange to have one at any time.
+If you're a married couple or civil partners, you can celebrate your relationship by renewing your vows.
+You might want to do this for a special anniversary, but you can do it at any time.
 It reaffirms your commitment to each other in a formal and meaningful ceremony.

 You may want a totally private ceremony with just the two of you.
 You could also decide to renew your promises in front of your family and friends.
 If you got married abroad, you might choose to renew your vows when you get home.